raspberrypilearning/build-a-buggy/en/step_5.md

 --- /task ---

 --- task ---
-Use a sharp object to poke holes through the sides of the box, so that the motors' axles can fit through.
+Use a sharp object to poke holes through the sides of the box so that the motors' axles can fit through.
 ![chassis-2](images/chassis-2.jpg)
 ![chassis-3](images/chassis-3.jpg)
 --- /task ---